PanosK92/panoskarabelas/source/content/projects.md

 description = "Fifteen years of shipped work: BeamNG, AMD, Codemasters and Sony, plus the solo engine that made all of it possible." image = "/media/engine/world_showroom_a.png"

-lead = "Fifteen years, four countries' worth of studios, and one codebase I never put down.
-The recent work is at the top.
-The scrappy stuff that got me here is at the bottom, and I am not hiding it."
+lead = "Fifteen years, four countries' worth of studios, and one codebase I never put down."

 [[career]]
   org = "BeamNG"